 If you’ve watched all the 2021 Christmas decor videos on Youtube, you’ll know that antique Christmas bells are trending and DIYing them has been the way to go.
 I saw Jenna Pierce do this last week on Youtube and was so impressed.
 Here’s the link to her video. https://youtu.be/LhpKahpzMsw

-Today I found some sets of bells about 5″ tall in Early Settler (home decor store in Australia).
+Today I found some sets of bells about 5″ tall at a local store.
 The bells called me over and told me to paint them.
 Challenge accepted.
 Here’s what they looked like this morning…

 I knew I’d have to separate them and this took forever (2 hours).
 I ended up breaking the metal off at the top of the rings.
 There’s a little left over but that’s okay and will be hidden by ribbon or a Christmas pick.

 At this point the paint was easy to scratch off so I had to be careful with them.
 Not sure if priming the metal would have given me the same effect.
-I finished the three and took them back to the shop to show the ladies who served me.
-They loved them.
-I also bought the other set they had and repeated the process.
+I finished the three and then went and bought the other set they had and repeated the process.

 The value (darks and lights) of these objects are about the same (if this was a black and white photo you’d see what I mean).
 If I was to put these together as they are on a table, I’d want some dark and light items around it so they don’t blend together and look boring.

 After I was notified I had to get a 3D breast scan after my first breast cancer screen, it was hard not to worry for 10 days until the appointment.
 It didn’t help that the screening was 2.5 hours away.
 It turned out to be normal but I needed some serious retail therapy, hence the hand carved tray.